awiones/NEScan/README.md

 3. Commit your changes and submit a pull request.

 ## License
-This project is licensed under the [MIT License](https://github.com/awiones/NEScan/blob/main/LICENSE).
+This project is licensed under the [GNU V3,0 License](https://github.com/awiones/NEScan/blob/main/LICENSE).

 ## Support
 If you encounter any issues or have questions, feel free to: